lhrb/fxsys/README.md

 #### EventHandler
 Processing an event and compute a resulting effect which gets attached to the context map.
 Note the effect should get represented as data.
 This will make it easy to test the EventHandler.

+## Design Goals

+### Composablility
+* Should be like Lego
+* Interceptors and therefore the derived Event- and EffectHandler all share the same interface.
+* Enter and Exit methods returning a function which takes a context map and returns a context map.
+* Given the above we are able to configure routes in any way we can think of  .

+### Testability
+* **EventHandler**
+  * Takes data from a context map -> calculates a effect which is expressed as data and then appends the effect to the context map.
+Which makes EventHandler easily testable.
+* **EffectHandler**
+  * Coeffect injection is easily testable (does it append the coeffect to the context map?).
+  * Effect execution affects the world state and is therefore only testable by observing the world.
+  * We can inject Interceptors into a route to remove other Interceptors from the queue/stack.

+### Reuse
+* For example a Database-Interceptor which injects on `enter` the DB as coeffect and performs all transaction on `exit` should be reusable for different routes.

+### Pragmatic
+This is all fine, but I already have a lot of effectful legacy code working with events and I want to migrate this quickly.

+It's possible to just put effectful code into an Interceptors `enter` or `exit` method and ignore the event system.